Managing Meals as a Freelancer

 Timing Everything

 For example, let’s say you are planning to make a shepherd’s pie for dinner.
 You can chop the vegetables when you have small blocks of extra time throughout the day and store them in the fridge.
 Then an hour or so before you want to eat, all you have to do is assemble the pie from the ingredients and cook it.
-For a few minutes here-and-there you can take care of dinner without losing much of your day.
+For a few minutes here and there you can take care of dinner without losing much of your day.

 Buying Ingredients